verypedro/Comet/README.md

 format internals, the background-threaded texture pipeline, and a handful of hardware quirks that took real effort to track down.

+## Troubleshooting
+If your screenshots don't appear in the 3DS Camera after exporting, the management file not being automatically updated.

+**How to fix:**
+- Open the 3DS camera, navigate to **Settings** and press on **Data Management**.
+- Then, choose **SD Card to System**.
+- You can safely ignore the warning saying _"Videos saved on an SD Card cannot be copied to the System Memory"_.
+Press **OK**.
+- In the next warning, _"Some photos may not be copied.
+Is this OK?"_ press **No**
+- If you see a window saying _"The management file will now be updated.
+This may take some time."_ it worked!
+You can exit the Settings now.
+- If not, try again.

 ## License

 MIT — see [LICENSE](LICENSE).
 Poppins and `stb_image_write.h` carry